surfly/docs/introduction/integration_options.md

 <a name="session_continuation"></a>
 #### Session continuation{#session_continuation}

-Session continuation is useful for when you want to be able to pass data into, and out of, the Surfly session.
+[Session continuation](./widget_options/widget_options.md#session_continuation) is useful for when you want to be able to pass data into, and out of, the Surfly session.
 For example, if a customer needs help whilst they are filling out a form, the information that they have already entered will be carried over into the Surfly session so that they do not have to repeat what they have already done.
 This allows for a smooth transition into, and out of, the session.

-More information on session continuation can be found [here](./widget_options/widget_options.md#session_continuation)

 <a name="security_features"></a>
 #### Security Features{#security_features}